NicoleMayer/ECE668-Notes/quiz1.md

 Therefore, I don't know where I wrong in this question.
 I may discuss with professor afterwards.

+(2020-09-07 update) Professor told me I am right.

 ---

-👧The answer of question 3 is 1.212, which is impossible since it is larger than 1.
-Need further confirmation.
+👧The answer of question 3 is 1.212, which is impossible since it is larger than 1. ~~Need further confirmation.~~

 ---

-👧The answer of question 6 is 701.86, which is not reasonable for CPI (cycles per instruction).
-Need further confirmation.
+👧The answer of question 6 is 701.86, which is not reasonable for CPI (cycles per instruction). ~~Need further confirmation.~~

 ---